MLB Odds: Red Sox Narrow Underdogs To Kick Off Series With Cubs At Fenway

 The Boston Red Sox will be looking to rebound from a pair of home losses to the New York Yankees when they open a three-game weekend series against the Chicago Cubs on Friday as narrow +105 home underdogs at sportsbooks monitored by OddsShark.com.

-Boston closed out a 12-game stretch against American League East rivals with a 3-0 loss as -180 chalk Thursday, giving the Yankees two wins and falling to 2-5 in their last seven games ahead of Friday night’s Cubs vs. Red Sox betting matchup at Fenway Park.
+Boston closed out a 12-game stretch against its American League East rival with a 3-0 loss as -180 chalk Thursday, giving the Yankees two wins and falling to 2-5 in its last seven games ahead of Friday night’s Cubs vs. Red Sox betting matchup at Fenway Park.

 The Red Sox offense scored just 13 total runs in those seven outings to fall to 13th in the AL. That has paid off for those taking the under in totals betting, which is 7-1-1 in Boston’s past nine contests.